Table of Contents

 From the side of the printer, check that the extruder is fitted flush on the hub.
 The bottom edges of the extruder and hub must be aligned.

 The extruder comes with a blue safety collar around the bowden grip.
 You must remove it before you can continue with the next step.
 To do this, simply pull the collar by the extended part.

-Note: Keep the blue safety in a safe place as you’ll need it later
+Caution: Keep the blue safety in a safe place as you’ll need it later

 Now insert the filament bowden cable into the extruder.
-The bowden filament line indicates how deep the extruder should be guided.

 After the guide has reached the extruder, pull out the Bowden cable slightly to ensure that the Bowden cable has no slack.
 Put the blue collar back into its place.